DStekel3/WorkflowPatternFinder/README.md

 ![Picture of Tab3](https://github.com/DStekel3/WorkflowPatternFinder/blob/master/Tab3_EDIT.png)

 1. Select a word2vec model (.bin file).
 These models should be put in the "datasets" directory [here](https://github.com/DStekel3/WorkflowPatternFinder/tree/master/WorkflowPatternFinder/Gensim/datasets).
 Because of their large size, I have not included the actual files in this repository.
-2. You can plot the selected model here.
-3. Type a word in this textbox...
+2. Type a term in this textbox...
-4. ... and press this button to get the most similar terms, given by the word2vec model but also by [mijnwoordenboek.nl/synoniemen](http://www.mijnwoordenboek.nl/synoniem.php).
+3. ... and press this button to get the most similar terms, given by the word2vec model but also by [mijnwoordenboek.nl/synoniemen](http://www.mijnwoordenboek.nl/synoniem.php).
-5. The resulting terms get displayed here.
+4. The resulting terms get displayed here.

 <h1>Creating Patterns</h1>